caoruikai/Learn-Use-Create/Linux/linux_ubuntu_note.md

 - Bring a interface up or down: `sudo ip link set <interface-name> up/down`.
 - Command `ifconfig` is deprecated.

+## IP Addresses (IPv4) & Subnet Masks
+- IPv4 addresses are 32-bit, separated into four 8-bit segments by dots like `192.168.0.12` (in decimal).
+Rewriting an address into binaries shows clearly there are four 8-bit numbers.
+- The smallest value for each segment is 0, while the largest is 255.
+- Local v.s.
+Global: A global IP address (e.g. `208.67.222.222`) is valid throughout all the internet while a local IP address (e.g. `192.168.0.5`) is only valid with in a local network.
+- A (local) network can be splitted into subnets by setting up different CIDR (Classless Inter-Domain Routing).
+The value of a CIDR means how many bits reprensent the network and the rest for hosts (`192.168.0.3/24`).
+For example:
+    - Class C or `/24`: First 24 bits (3 segments) are defined as a network, and the last 8 bits (last segment) are used to define hosts in the network.
+Maximum number of hosts: 254.
+- Netmask: another way of specifying the subnets setting. `255` means a segment is used for network, `0` means a segment is used for hosts.
+For example: `255.255.255.0` is equivalent to `/24`.

 ## Assign a Fixed IP Address
 - Preferred method: static lease (DHCP reservation) via the DHCP server.
 - Alternative method: Assign a static IP address